Douglas Applegate: Presidential campaign

 Applegate proposed a favorite son coalition with Representative James Traficant to bring a focus on regional issues during the 1988 Democratic presidential primary stating that "our districts are contiguous and our problems are parallel".
 Both men would run to gain the delegates from their congressional districts.
 Ohio Secretary of State Sherrod Brown stated that candidates would be allowed to appear on the presidential and other ballot lines.
 He ruled that despite laws preventing a candidate's name from appearing on the ballot twice the presidential ballot line did not count as the voters were voting for delegates and not the candidate themselves.

 Applegate announced on November 23, 1987, that he would run for president although he stated that "I don't have any great illusions of being sworn in as president of the United States" and would instead focus on winning the six delegates from his district.
 Norma Agostini, the chair of the Harrison County Democratic Party, supported Applegate's campaign.
 During his campaign Applegate raised $18,297 and spent $18,290.

 Applegate received 25,068 votes in the Ohio primary where he won one county and delegate.
 He placed second in the 18th congressional district behind Michael Dukakis.
 He stated that he had succeeded in his goal in putting the issues facing the 18th congressional district before multiple presidential delegates and that he and his one delegate would lobby Dukakis at the national convention.
 He was later unsatisfied with Dukakis' stance and plan for acid rain and stated that he might vote for himself, as he was an unpledged delegate, with Jane Eberts, the delegate he won in Ohio, as a protest vote.
 Penny Federspill served as an alternate delegate for Applegate.
 Applegate gave his support to Dukakis after an aide told him that Dukakis would work with him on acid rain legislation.
 He received zero delegate votes for the presidential nomination.

-Applegatef was in favor of Glenn being given the vice-presidential nomination and created 10,000 bumper stickers for a Dukakis-Glenn ticket.
+Applegate was in favor of Glenn being given the vice-presidential nomination and created 10,000 bumper stickers for a Dukakis-Glenn ticket.
 Applegate and Marcy Kaptur worked together in support of Glenn and wrote letters to 210 Democratic members of Congress, who attended the convention as superdelegates, stating that Glenn would help Dukakis in gaining the votes of blue-collar voters who had supported Reagan in the 1984 presidential election.
-He was critical of Dukakis' selection of Lloyd Bentsen stating that it would hurt the campaign as "Bentsen doesn't have the national image and there's very little that he can do for the midwest, at least as far as I can see.
-John Glenn can do more for the south than Bentsen can in the midwest, and the polls showed that."
+He was critical of Dukakis' selection of Lloyd Bentsen stating that it would hinder the campaign as "Bentsen doesn't have the national image and there's very little that he can do for the Midwest, at least as far as I can see.
+John Glenn can do more for the South than Bentsen can in the Midwest, and the polls showed that."